formats back

 Growing among children

 Soccer has been America’s favorite sport among children for years now.
 The suburban “soccer-mom” who drives her kids to practice in an SUV has become a staple in American life.
-In fact, more American teenagers are playing soccer than ever before, with the number of US high schoolers playing the game reaching over 800K girls and boys.
+In fact, more American teenagers are playing soccer than ever before, with the number of US high schoolers playing the game reaching over 850K girls and boys.
 This large pool of young talent promises further growth and potential success at the adult level.
-Plus, a Gallup poll shows that because of Milliennials’ love of the sport, soccer’s popularity has tripled in the last decade and currently ranks fourth among all sports.
-In addition, Major League Soccer, the top domestic league, has seen a 21% boost in interest since 2012.
+Plus, a Gallup poll shows that because of Millennials’ love of the sport, soccer’s popularity has tripled in the last decade and currently ranks fourth among all sports.
+In fact, regarding watching soccer, no other sport has seen such a jump in fanbase over the years, according to the Washington Post.

 Massive investment and big-name players

-The US women’s national soccer team has produced inspiring players both on and off the field, some of whom, like team captain Megan Rapinoe, among other iconic players, are amassing global fans, young and old, which cultivates attention to the sport, especially for young female players.
-Women’s soccer aside, after Beckham, stars such as Ricardo Kaká, Thierry Henry and Steven Gerrard crossed the Atlantic.
+The US women’s national soccer team and its winning streak have produced inspiring players both on and off the field, some of whom, like team captain Megan Rapinoe, among other iconic players, are amassing global fans, young and old, which cultivates attention to the sport, especially for young female players.
+Women’s soccer aside, after Beckham, stars such as Ricardo Kaká, Thierry Henry, Steven Gerrard and now Lionel Messi have crossed the Atlantic.
 Such arrivals, coupled with significant investment in new stadiums, have increased the number of Americans attending games.
-Long before the pandemic put a damper on attendance at all professional sporting events, the Major League Soccer broke its average season attendance for three years straight.
-In 2017, it ranked sixth in the world for average attendance, above the Italian and French leagues.
-With the pre-pandemic establishment of new clubs in LA, Atlanta, Minnesota and Miami, among other cities, and further investment in big-name players and modern stadiums, soccer’s emergence as one of America’s top sports may still happen, especially with 16 American cities set to host the 2026 FIFA World Cup.
+With the establishment of new clubs in LA, Atlanta, Minnesota and Miami, among others, and further investment in big-name players and modern stadiums, soccer’s emergence as one of America’s top sports may still happen, especially with 16 American cities set to host the 2026 FIFA World Cup.

 America’s Latino population is growing

 The United States has a rapidly growing Latino population, of which there were 65.3 million in the country as of 2020.
 Between 2008-2018, 12.6% of the men’s national team were players of Latino origins.
-While this year’s men’s national team heading toward Qatar reportedly only has 3 Latino players, it’s hard to ignore this small but potentially growing influence that immigrants have on US soccer.
+While the 2022 men’s national team that played in Qatar reportedly only had 3 Latino players, it’s hard to ignore this small but potentially growing influence that immigrants have on US soccer.
 Immigrants specifically from Mexico or Brazil tend to bring along their love for the sport, spreading it to their kids.
 If more of these future American players will be allowed to play professional soccer, the quality of the national team could increase and games will get more followers.
 Improving both factors may contribute to the sport’s growth in the US.

 America already has other favorite sports